upstash/redis-py/README.md

 If you are in a serverless environment that allows it, it's also recommended to initialise the client outside the request handler to be reused while your function is still hot.

-Running commands might look like this
+Running commands might look like this:

 ```python
 from upstash_redis.client import Redis
 from asyncio import run